KelseyProgrammer/Venu/frontend/README.md

 ### Next.js Setup

-This project uses Next.js 15 with the App Router for modern web development with TypeScript and Tailwind CSS.
+This project uses Next.js 15.5.0 with the App Router for modern web development with TypeScript and Tailwind CSS 4.

 1. **Build the web app:**
 ```bash